msreekm/nextjs-material-ui-styled-components-boilerplate/README.md

-# Server side rendering boilerplate with Next.js and Material-ui
+# Server side rendering boilerplate with Next.js ,Apollo, MobX, Styled Components  and Material-ui

 This project is a simple boilerplate for server side rendering approach.
 It comes with `Next.js` to handle routes and server side rendering, `Material-ui` for a components framework, `Styled-components` to style lib,`Apollo` for graphql, `MobX` for state management .